broken-helix/card-game/README.md

 #### *Pyfiglet Generator:*

 * The pyfiglet import allows the display of ASCII text to display messages.
-It is use for the welcome messages and to flag that either player has achieved Blackjack or went Bust.
+It is used for the welcome messages and to flag that either player has achieved Blackjack or went Bust.

 ![Pyfiglet Messages](/docs/pyfiglet-bust.jpg)
 ​
 #### *Time Pauses:*

 * The import of time enables the use of pauses to add drama and suspense to the game, particularly when waiting for the results of actions to be presented.
 For instance, there is a small pause before blackjack or bust messages are displayed and while the player is waiting to see the results of a twist action.
-Time is also use to end the game when the player selects the option to end the game.

 ## **Future-Enhancements**